MPI-Dortmund/pymissense/README.md

   --maxacid MAXACID  Maximum squence number to use. (default: None)
 ```

-You can provide the positional argumetn `--pdbpath` if you want to use an experimental PDB, otherwise it will instead download the alphafold predicted PDB.
+You can provide the optional argument `--pdbpath` if you want to use an experimental PDB, otherwise it will instead download the alphafold predicted PDB.
 One example could be:

 For example, to reproduce [Figure 3D](https://www.science.org/doi/10.1126/science.adg7492#F3) (the middle one) and the generate the PDB shown in [Figure 3F](https://www.science.org/doi/10.1126/science.adg7492#F3) do: